-Section 2.2 Governance Principles.
+- Section 2.1 Legal Governance.
+The organization will perform its functions in accordance with the Act, these Bylaws, other state laws, and federal laws and regulations governing the operation of a health insurance exchange. - Section 2.2 Governance and Principles.
 In governing the organization, the Board of Directors will observe the following governance principles.
-It will:

-- A. be open in sharing its decision making process with stakeholders and the public; - B. encourage the expression of diverse viewpoints, and make decisions based on advancing the Purpose of the organization; - C. encourage candid discourse, and foster an environment in which respectful disagreement is supported; - D. support innovation in the work of the organization both internally and where it impacts stakeholders; - E. actively and continually seek input from the community, especially the organization's stakeholders; - F. provide diligent financial oversight to ensure that the organization's financial condition is sound and that it has sufficient resources to accomplish its Purpose; and - G. maintain a clear distinction between the Board and Executive Director roles, and will focus on strategic direction rather than administrative detail.
+It will: - a. be open in sharing its decision making process with stakeholders and the public; - b. encourage the expression of diverse viewpoints, and make decisions based on advancing the Purpose of the organization; - c. encourage candid discourse, and foster an environment in which respectful disagreement is supported; - d. support innovation in the work of the organization both internally and where it impacts stakeholders; - e. actively and continually seek input from the community, especially the organization's stakeholders; - f. provide diligent financial oversight to ensure that the organization's financial condition is sound and that it has sufficient resources to accomplish its Purpose; and - g. maintain a clear distinction between the Board and Executive Director Chief Executive Officer (the "CEO") roles, and will focus on strategic direction rather than administrative detail.

-ARTICLE 3 Board of Directors
+Board of Directors

 Section 3.1 General Powers.
 Except as otherwise specifically provided for in these Bylaws and in the Act, the business of the organization will be managed exclusively by the Board of Directors.
 The policy-making powers of the organization will be vested in the Board of Directors, including the powers enumerated in the Act.
-The Board of Directors may from time to time delegate such authority and responsibility as it may determine to one or more committees or officers, and to the Executive Director.
+The Board of Directors may from time to time delegate such authority and responsibility as it may determine to one or more committees or officers, and to the Executive DirectorCEO.